Atomic Skills are the Prerequisite: When Reinforcement Learning Synthesizes Compositional Reasoning, and When It Only Amplifies: Experiment Setup

-Using existing benchmarks presents two fundamental challenges: the risk of data contamination from the model's pre-training corpus and the difficulty in precisely controlling the parametric and contextual knowledge.
-To address these, we construct a \textit{controlled synthetic dataset of human biographies} \citep{allen2023physics3.1, allen2023physics3.2}, based on which we are able to control the sufficiency of knowledge.
-We build training and test data for the three reasoning types and generalization levels.

-\paragraph{Synthetic Human Profiles with a Knowledge Graph} We ground our dataset in a synthetic \textit{relational knowledge graph} and transform the structured graph into natural language profiles with templates by an LLM (GPT-4o).
-We define 39 relations including eight symmetric relations (\textit{e.g., spouse, sibling}), and eight pairs of inverse relations (\textit{e.g., child and parent}) to mimic real-world complexity.
-For each relation, we adopt an LLM to construct and validate three natural language templates.
-We adopt heuristic rules to constrain the tailed entity of the relation (\textit{e.g.,} birthday should be a date).
-We randomly partition these relations into two disjoint sets to simulate parametric and contextual knowledge sources, respectively.
-Using the Python Faker Library, we populate the graph with entities (\textit{e.g., names, birthday}) strictly ensuring that character identities are novel and do not overlap with the model's pre-training corpus.

-We automatically construct 10k biographies for \para (simulating known facts in the model), and 10k for \context (simulating new facts), with 5k shared characters to enable bridging between parameters and context (simulating real-world scenarios where new facts can be added to known characters).
-Refer to Appendix \ref{app:knowledge_graph_details} for more details.
+To avoid data contamination and control knowledge sufficiency, we construct a synthetic biography dataset grounded in a relational Knowledge Graph (KG) \citep{allen2023physics3.1, allen2023physics3.2}.
+We define 39 relations, randomly partitioned into disjoint Parametric and Contextual sets.
+We populate the KG with meaningful synthetic facts (\textit{e.g.,} name, child) to guarantee no overlap with pre-training corpora.
+We generate 10k biographies each for \para and \context, with 5k shared entities to enable bridging, simulating real-world scenarios where novel facts attach to known entities (Appendix \ref{app:knowledge_graph_details}).

-\paragraph{QA-Pair Construction from Relational Path} To construct multi-hop questions, we sample relational paths/combinations consisting of 2--5 hops.
-Note that we ensure the number of hops for each reasoning type is distributed identically.
-We enforce a constraint where intermediate nodes must be named entities rather than generic values (\textit{e.g.,} dates, emails) to ensure the multi-step dependency.
-For \comp, we guarantee that the paths incorporate relations from both \para and \context.
-Then, we employ an LLM to generate three linguistically diverse question templates to ensure syntactic variety without relying on repetitive patterns.
-Crucially, we incorporate Chain-of-Thought (CoT) \citep{wei2022chain} into the target answers for three strategic reasons: 1) to facilitate the decomposition of complex multi-hop queries; 2) to facilitate retrieval and application of specific factual knowledge, as suggested by \citet{allen2023physics3.1}; and 3) to enable precise evaluation of whether the model is retrieving intermediate facts from the parameter or contextual.
-To form the LLM's input, we directly query the model for \para questions.
-For \context and \comp, we present the contexts (knowledge documents--biographies) and the question, akin to real-world question answering systems.
+\textbf{Reasoning Pattern Construction from KG} To build multi-hop questions, we sample 2--5 hop relational paths distributed identically for each reasoning type.
+We require intermediate node to be entity rather than generic value (\textit{e.g.,} date, email) to enforce multi-step dependency.
+Paths in \comp strictly integrate relations from both \para and \context.
+We use three linguistically diverse templates to prevent syntactic shortcuts.
+Crucially, target outputs include \textit{Chain-of-Thought} \citep{wei2022chain}, facilitating query decomposition, aids retrieval and application of knowledge \citep{allen2023physics3.1}, and allows to track precisely whether the model retrieves facts from parameter or context.